shelleywong/CSCI567-Course-Materials/Assignments/Assignment5.md

 ### Option 1 - Android APK

-Create a new APK for this assignment.
-If you do not remember how to create an APK, refer back to the instructions in [Assignment 1](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Assignments/Assignment1.md#getting-graded).
+Create a new APK for this assignment by running the `flutter clean` command, and then running the `flutter build apk` command.
+For more detailed instructions on creating and locating an APK, refer back to the instructions in [Assignment 1](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Assignments/Assignment1.md#getting-graded).

 When you have your APK, move it to the root directory of your GIT repo that you were given to turn in assignments for this class.
 You must only have **one** APK in your root directory (remember, each assignment should be submitted to a unique branch, so you can overwrite any previous APKs).
 Do not use Android Studio or VSCode to manage your VCS/Repo as it may screw up the repo.
 So for this assignment you should have a directory that looks like the following: